meashiri/ctf-writeups/gh-pages/content/posts/202304-DawgCTF/index.md

     capacity: 39.2 KB
     Try to get information about embedded data ? (y/n)
 ```
 Looking at the jpg in hex view, shows some interesting information towards the end of the file.
-There seems to be a binary string inserted before the market `FFD9`
+There seems to be a binary string inserted before the marker `FFD9`

 ```
 000a69b0: 474c 96f2 16f3 9665 d8c7 e518 e7dc 1f51  GL.....e.......Q